hud-sonq/coffeelinux/README.md

 # coffeelinux
-My linux image+fs for the macchiatobin (bionic beaver server)
+My linux image+fs for the macchiatobin (bionic beaver server). configured for k8s